 How many scholarships does Heartbeat make available?

-Heartbeat typically provides 15-25 scholarships at some level to its Annual Conference.
-Demand for scholarships is generally greater than what we can provide, and Heartbeat provides as many as we possibly can, based on what the budget will allow in that conference year.
+Heartbeat typically provides 15-20 scholarships at some level to its annual conference.
+Demand for scholarships is generally greater than what we can provide, but Heartbeat provides as many as we possibly can, based on what the budget will allow in that conference year.
 Furthermore, typically, we award one scholarship per organization.
 You must apply so that you can be considered for a scholarship.

 Check to see if you are currently affiliated with Heartbeat directly, or with one of our Joint Affiliation Partners (JAP).
-Our JAPs are Africa Cares for Life, Association for Life of Africa, Be’Ad Chaim, Canadian Association of Pregnancy Services, Centros de Ayuda para la Mujer, Movimento per la Vita, Pregnancy Help Australia, Pregnancy Support Services of Asia, and ProVida You can check your affiliation status by asking your JAP, and if you are affiliated with Heartbeat directly you can log in to your account.
+Our JAPs are Pregnancy Help Network, Association for Life of Africa, Be’Ad Chaim, Pregnancy Care Canada, Centros de Ayuda para la Mujer, Movimento per la Vita, Pregnancy Help Australia, Pregnancy Support Services of Asia, and ProVida You can check your affiliation status by asking your JAP leader, and if you are affiliated with Heartbeat directly you can log in to your account.
 If you find that your status is in grace or expired, you will need to reaffiliate.
 In that case, contact the JAP or click here to reaffiliate.

-It will be a hard close on January 30, 2020.
-That means that no applications will be accepted after January 30, 2020.
+It will be a hard close on February 15, 2021.
+That means that no more applications will be accepted.
 Do not delay if you want your application to be considered.
 Late applications will not be considered.

-Decisions will be made by February 7, 2020 and emails will be sent out to individuals who have received scholarships as well as stating the level and conditions of the scholarship.
+Decisions will be made and emails will be sent out on March 1, 2021 to individuals who have received scholarships.

 Scholarship recipients are expected to: